This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 The EU's Algorithm Transparency and Accountability Act (ATAA) takes effect today, requiring Facebook, TikTok, Xiaohongshu, and other platforms to disclose recommendation logic and offer opt-out options to users.

-The EU's Algorithm Transparency and Accountability Act (ATAA) officially takes effect across all 27 member states today.
-The law imposes three core requirements on platforms:
+The EU Algorithm Transparency and Accountability Act (ATAA) is now in force across all 27 member states.
+It imposes three pillars:

-Platforms with over 5 million monthly active users must provide users with an "Algorithm Explain Card," including:
+Platforms with more than 5 million monthly active users must supply an "Algorithm Explain Card" covering:

-• Types of data used to build user profiles
+• Data types used to build user profiles

-Users can switch to a "non-algorithmic recommendation mode" with one click, where:
+Users can switch to a non-personalized mode where:

-• Search results ranked by relevance, not popularity
+• Search ranks by relevance, not engagement hacks

-Platforms must undergo annual independent algorithm audits, with results made public.
-Serious violations can result in fines of up to 6% of global revenue.
+Annual independent audits are mandatory; results must be public.
+Serious breaches can draw fines up to 6% of global revenue.

 Platform Responses